Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 Chloé Zhao made history

-With her win for “Nomadland,” Zhao became the first Chinese woman to win best director at the Globes, and only the second woman overall.
-(Ang Lee, a Taiwanese director, was the first of Asian descent to win in 2005 with “Brokeback Mountain,” and Barbra Streisand won in 1983 for “Yentl.”)
+With her win for the film “Nomadland,” Zhao became the first Chinese woman to win best director at the Globes, and only the second woman overall.
+(Ang Lee, a Taiwanese director, was the first person of Asian descent to win in 2001 for “Crouching Tiger, Hidden Dragon” — and again in 2006 with “Brokeback Mountain” — and Barbra Streisand won in 1984 for “Yentl.”)

 “Nomadland” also took home the biggest prize of the night: best film drama.
 The movie, starring Frances McDormand (who lost best actress to Andra Day), is based on the 2017 book of the same name by Jessica Bruder, and chronicles the tales of modern nomads who roam the American West and live out of makeshift vehicles — whether by choice or economic hardship.